Alex Crowe is a pianist and keyboard player based in southwest France. But he didn’t start there…

 Part 3 – the commercial years

 None of this paid enough to cover overdraft fees with the bank, so Alex went into advertising as a writer.
-He stayed here for a long time, playing only a few times during a stint in Minneapolis.
+He stayed here for a long time, playing only a few times during an 18-month stint in Minneapolis.

 Part 4 – the French adventure